Hospital Outpatient Quality Reporting Program

 - Imaging Efficiency Measures – Includes six publicly reported measures calculated using data from hospital Outpatient claims: MRI lumbar spine for low back pain, mammography follow-up rates, abdomen computed tomography – use of contrast material, thorax CT – use of contrast material, cardiac imaging for preoperative risk assessment for non-cardiac low-risk surgery, and simultaneous use of brain CT and sinus CT.

 - Chemotherapy Measure – This claims-based outcome measure provides facilities with information on patients undergoing chemotherapy treatment in the outpatient setting and is intended to facilitate quality improvement efforts.
-A dry run of this measure will begin in August 2017.

 - Surgery Measure – This claims-based outcome measure provides facilities with information on hospital visits within seven days of hospital outpatient surgery that will allow them to improve the quality of care at their facility.
-A dry run of this measure will be held in September 2017.